Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 • Practical support: helped with housing applications and council interactions

 Grace's case is one of several where Food & Solidarity has mobilised Newcastle members to resist eviction.
-See also Dennis's case, where members trained in Leazes Park to resist a council eviction, and the Sarah / Jan Forster Estates case.
+See also Dennis's case and the Sarah / Jan Forster Estates case.

 Down to the Wire: Playing Chicken with Homelessness

-If you are facing any of these situations, call 07393 101018 or read our eviction help guide and bailiff rights guide.
+If you are facing any of this, call 07393 101018 or read our eviction help guide and bailiff rights guide.

 Victory: Securing Housing at the Last Moment

-However, Grace's child still faced uncertainty in securing permanent accommodation, a stark reminder of how broken the system remains for disabled people and vulnerable families in Newcastle.
+Grace's child still faced uncertainty in securing permanent accommodation — a reminder of how the system continues to fail disabled people and vulnerable families in Newcastle even after the immediate crisis is resolved.

-From 1 May 2026, the UK government will ban Section 21 no-fault evictions through the Renters' Rights Act.
-This marks a significant shift.
-But evictions will not end.
+On 1 May 2026, the UK government abolished Section 21 no-fault evictions through the Renters' Rights Act.
+But evictions have not ended.

 • All tenancies become periodic (rolling)